MathRPG/ispd-plugin/dev/NOTES.md

 To manage resources such as external files, generated policies, etc.

 ### Translation Module

-UI and, in general, text translation needs to be localized to its own module.

-Perhaps a Singleton pattern applies here.

 `BundleKey`: Wrapper around `String`, to aid against primitive obsession.